 How to Make Sure Your Puppy Has a Soft Mouth

-This means that your puppy will take treats from you without biting you.
+(re-run) This means that your puppy will take treats from you without biting you.
 As you probably know, puppies have shark teeth until their adult teeth come in.
 Baby puppy sharks running down the hall with those shark teeth makes a person want to avoid their puppy’s mouth.
-That is the worst thing a person can… Continue reading How to Make Sure Your Puppy Has a Soft Mouth
+That is the worst thing a person… Continue reading How to Make Sure Your Puppy Has a Soft Mouth

 How to Get your Dog to Come to You